splunk/exp-lazyproto/README.md

 the pointer slice reuse was implemented and the gains currently may no longer be significant and we may be able to drop the two-pass processing.

+### Validation

+With lazy decoding we do not decode from the wire representation into in-memory structs when the `Unmarshal()` function is called.
+Instead, we place a reference to the wire representation bytes and later, lazily decode the fields when they are accessed.
+However, it is possible that the referenced wire representation is invalid and the decoding operation may fail.

+To address this LazyProto performs a full validation pass over the wire representation when `Unmarshal()` is called.
+The validation performs exactly the same operations as the full decoding would do, except the resulting extracted fields are discarded.
+The validation pass is optimized for this decode-and-discard operation and is much faster than the full decoding.
+One of the reasons validation is fast is that it does not perform any allocations and typically has a very reasonable cache-locality.

+The validation ensures that the wire representation is valid and any future lazy decoding operations cannot fail.

+In some use-cases this validation is unnecessary.
+It may be acceptable to perform lazy decoding and if the particular portion of the wire representation is invalid silently ignore it.

+The no-validation mode of operation is implemented as an option of the `Unmarshal()` call.
+With this option `Unamrshal()` does not do any validation making it extremely fast.
+Future access to the fields using the getter will trigger decoding.
+If such decoding fails because the wire representation is invalid the getter will return the default zero-initialized value of the field.
+This is because we do not return errors from the getters so it is impossible to signal that the decoding failed.

+If this is an acceptable behavior for the particular use-case you have then you can gain more performance with the validation disabled.
+You should be ready that fields that cannot be decoded will contain zero-values and repeated fields will skip elements which cannot be decoded.

+All benchmarks we posted at the top of this document are performed twice: once with full pre-validation and once without it.